imankulov/coverage-plot/README.md

 ## Getting Started

 Run the tests for your project with the test coverage, and convert the coverage results to a JSON or XML format.
-As a result, you shoud find a coverage.json or coverage.xml file in your current working directory.
+As a result, you should find a coverage.json or coverage.xml file in your current working directory.

 ```
 coverage run pytest